MingSun-Tse/Smile-Pruning/README.md

 # Smile-Pruning
 This repository is meant to provide a generic code base for neural network pruning, especially for **pruning at initialization** (PaI).
+(In preparation now, you may check our survey paper and paper collection below.)

 [[Survey](https://arxiv.org/abs/2103.06460) | [Paper Collection](https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization)]